 - Move your dough to a parchment-lined baking sheet and use a pastry brush and paint with 1 teaspoon olive oil.

 - Crumble your gorgonzola.
 Spread half the vegetable mixture over the dough, leaving a 2″-wide border all around the edge.
 Spread half the gorgonzola.
 Spread the remaining vegetable mixture, and then the remaining gorgonzola.
 Evenly sprinkle 1 teaspoon olive oil over filling.

 - In one spot along the edge, fold the 2-inches edge up and over the filling.
 Then make another fold every 3″ so that the folds slightly overlap and form pleats.
 Pinch the dough at the pleats without pressing the dough down into the filling.

 - Lightly beat an egg in small bowl and use a pastry brush to coat the exposed dough.
 Lightly sprinkle with kosher salt.

-- Reduce oven to 375-degrees and bake for about 40 minutes; the filling should be beginning to brown and the crust is not overdone.
+- Reduce oven to 375-degrees, place the baking sheet directly on the baking stone, and bake for about 40 minutes; the filling should be beginning to brown and the crust is not overdone.
 Allow to cool for 10 minutes.
 Meanwhile finely chop your parsley and sprinkle evenly.
 Cut and serve in pizza-like wedges.